Climate of Australia: Australian Capital Territory

 Because of its higher general elevation of over 650 m, southern latitude and entirely landlocked location, winters are exclusively cool to cold in the Australian Capital Territory.
-Canberra has warm to hot, dry summers with some thunderstorms.
+Canberra has warm, dry summers with cool nights and some thunderstorms.
 Heavy frosts are commonplace and radiation fog often occurs.
 Many of the higher mountains to the territory's west are snow-covered for a large part of the winter and early spring.
-Thunderstorms can occur between October and March, and annual rainfall is 623 mm, with rainfall highest in spring and summer and lowest in winter.
+Severe thunderstorms can occur between October and March, and annual rainfall is 623 mm, with rainfall highest in spring and summer, and lowest in winter.
 The region is dry throughout its entirety due to its position on the leeward side of the Brindabella Ranges.

 The highest temperature recorded in the ACT was 44.0 C at Canberra Airport on 4 January 2020.
 The lowest temperature was -14.6 C at Gudgenby on 11 July 1971.

 New South Wales

 Over half of New South Wales has an arid or semi-arid climate.
 The eastern portion has a temperate climate, ranging from humid subtropical from its northern border to the Central Coast and most of Sydney, and oceanic to the south coast.
 The Snowy Mountains region in the south-east falls in the alpine climate or subpolar oceanic climate zone, with cool to cold weather all year around and regular heavy snowfalls in the winter and spring.
 Further inland, the climate is semi-arid and a desert climate towards the western part of the state.

 The weather in the southern half of the state is generally warm to hot in summer and cool in the winter.
 The seasons are more defined in the southern half of the state, especially in the South West Slopes, Central West and the Riverina regions.
 On the coast and anywhere east of the dividing range, a summer rainfall peak is observed throughout its entire latitudinal span.
-On the ranges and farther inland, rainfall usually peaks in spring in most of parts of the state, though the South West Slopes region, in the south-central part of the state (bordering Victoria), has a distinct winter rainfall peak; whereas the New England and North West Slopes regions have a summer rainfall peak.
+On the ranges and farther inland, rainfall usually peaks in spring in most parts of the state; though the South West Slopes region, in the south-central part of the state (bordering Victoria), has a distinct winter rainfall peak; whereas the New England and North West Slopes regions have a summer rainfall peak.
 On a hot summer day, a southerly buster may at times moderate the extreme heat experienced in the coastal New South Wales region, from Port Macquarie southwards to Nowra.